Skip to main content

 environment:

-- API_URL_INTERNAL=http://ggce-api:8080 # This uses the internal network alias of the API service
+API_URL_INTERNAL: http://ggce-api:8080/backend # This uses the internal network alias of the API service

-- NAME=Genebank Information System
+NAME: Genebank Information System

 networks: